rigganhart/volunteerism/README.md

 This site is being buit with Angular and NodeJS.

-the Endpoints use dwill be:
+the Endpoints used will be:

 a users route: